maldoinc/wireup/docs/pages/upgrading.md

 * Wireup container itself has no breaking changes.
 The major version bump is due to a breaking change in the FastAPI integration.
 * Added new `middleware_mode` parameter to the `wireup.integration.fastapi.setup` call.
-Default value is `False`, Wireup 1.x default is the equivalent of `middleware_mode=True`.
+Default value is `False`, Wireup 1.x behavior is the equivalent of `middleware_mode=True`.
 See FastAPI integration docs for when to enable this setting.

 ## Upgrade 0.16.0 to 1.0